Bowen577/KNMI_EPW_Generator/README.md

 # Weather and solar

-Scripts related to converting weather data and solar calculations
+Scripts related to collecting & converting weather data and solar calculations